Tanks of North Korea: Chonma-215 and Chonma-216

-Songun-915 Tank
+Songun-915

-The Songun-915 is a North Korean main battle tank which features a similar chassis with 6 wheels on each side when compared to the Pokpung-ho, but is fitted instead with a cast turret and the 2A46 125 mm gun.
+The Songun-915 is a North Korean main battle tank which features a similar chassis with six wheels on each side when compared to the Pokpung-ho, but is fitted instead with a cast turret and the 2A46 125 mm gun.
 Some of these tanks are fitted with explosive reactive armor, and some are fitted with anti tank missiles and anti air missiles mounted atop the vehicle.
 This vehicle's design was first drafted in 2001 and finalised in 2009.

-'Prototype Tank'

-A new prototype tank was seen on the 75th Party Foundation day parade in 2007 and the 8th Congress of the Workers' Party of Korea parade.
-The main difference of this vehicle are its 7 suspension wheels and a design with strong resemblance to a M1 Abrams or the T-14 Armata.
-These vehicles fit ATGM on the side of the turret, unlike previous vehicles, which is reasoned to be due to the inability for north Korean designers to integrate the missile launch system to the main gun, used in Soviet and Russian main battle tanks, though its possible that this was due to the limitations in size of a missile fired through a gun such that a larger missile could be fitted.